 These questions all have something of a shared human experience embedded in them.
 I cannot speak to what it is to be a Christian in Iran, but I can talk about what it is like to wonder about meaning.
 I can’t speak to what it’s like to be a lesbian in South Carolina, but I know something about love and relationships.
 I’ve never had an abortion and don’t have a uterus, but I have opinions about individual autonomy and women’s rights.
 I don’t want to tell anyone how they should feel but, as a member of society, I have every right to join in on a conversation about how society deals with any issue.

 Secondly, is that as a member of a tribe – city, state, nation, human – I can speak to the structural components of the question.
 Have we institutionalized prejudice into our churches and businesses?
 How does the abortion industry affect the country?
 Does free health care and college put a greater onus on working people to pay for programs?
-When we focus on our differences, we finally come to where no one can talk about anything.
+If we focus on our differences, don’t we finally come to where no one can talk about anything.
 How many white, evolutionist, Washingtonians born to a Slovak mother, who was known to show up at high school looking like Alice Cooper, do you know?
 Is it fair for me to say that unless those labels fit you, then you have nothing to say to me?
 No. In fact, in fact, it’s silly and serves only to separate.
-This is a problem with the identity politic move for equality: there’s comes a point when you can only divide people into so many groups, and it becomes a silly exercise..
+This is a problem with the identity politic move for equality: there’s comes a point when you can only divide people into so many groups, and it becomes a silly exercise.
+It’s a problem with intersectionality that will likely blow the movement up.

 I also have a certain expertise which no longer means what it once did.
 We used to ask scientists about food issues.
 Now we go to Food Babe.
 Autism was largely a medical mystery until a party-gal actress scared everyone.
 There are certain academic areas where I am very comfortable saying that this is true.
 It’s not true because I say it is, but because the weight of evidence tilts in that direction.
 In areas where I am not an expert, I defer to experts.
 First.
 And check out the evidence.
 When I am excluded from a conversation, it is usually because other opinions or other evidence isn’t welcome.
 This is epitomized by the Christian catchphrase of ‘God said it, I believe it, and that settles it!’
 Do you think this person wants a conversation?